 “A furnace itself would only be leaking water if it is a high-efficiency unit,” Mackey said.
 “In most cases, the drainage system for the condensation is clogged and needs to be serviced or replaced.”

-If your system includes a furnace humidifier, a leak might stem from a crack, loose connection, or clogged filter within the humidifier itself.
-This can cause water to drip onto the furnace or the surrounding area.
+Yes, a faulty furnace humidifier can cause a leak if it develops a crack, a loose connection, or a clogged filter.
+This malfunction causes water to drip directly onto the furnace or the surrounding floor area.

-A cracked heat exchanger is a serious mechanical failure.
-It can prevent the system from channeling moisture correctly, leading to leaks.
-Important: A cracked heat exchanger can also lead to dangerous carbon monoxide leaks.
-If you suspect this, call a professional immediately.
+A cracked heat exchanger is a serious mechanical failure that prevents the system from channeling moisture correctly, leading to water leaks.
+More importantly, a cracked heat exchanger can also lead to dangerous carbon monoxide leaks.
+If you suspect this, call a professional immediately to ensure your home remains safe.

-If the furnace or its drain lines weren't installed with the correct slope or secure connections, water won't drain effectively.
+Improper installation causes leaks because water cannot drain effectively if the furnace or its drain lines lack the correct slope or secure connections.
 This often results in slow leaks that appear shortly after a new furnace installation.

-A clogged furnace filter restricts airflow, causing the evaporator coil to freeze or the furnace to overheat.
-When the ice melts or the system struggles, it can result in excess moisture leaking out.
+A dirty furnace filter restricts airflow, causing the evaporator coil to freeze or the furnace to overheat, which results in excess moisture leaking out when the ice melts.
+Replacing the filter is a simple way to protect your system and breathe cleaner air.

 What To Do When Your Furnace Is Leaking Water